philiplb/PHPProm/README.md

 The DBAL storage implementation needs to have the package "doctrine/dbal" and the prerequisites of the used driver must be fullfilled.
-Currently, the MySQL driver has been tested.
+Currently, the MySQL and SQLite drivers have been tested.
 But the SQL statements have been kept simple in order to be compatible with many of the DBAL supported databases.

 Its constructor takes the following parameters: